Josh's MLD Journey

 Ongoing support:

-Josh will have support from his local Paediatric services, who will be key in helping to support and coordinate his holistic care, alongside ongoing specialist input from Paediatric Neurology.
-Josh will continue to be well supported by his local Physiotherapy and Occupational Therapy teams, as well as Speech and Language Therapy, to support with both communication and feeding.
+Josh has the support of a multidisciplinary healthcare team for his evolving needs and to ease any distressing symptoms.
+He is supported by his local Paediatric services, who support and coordinate his holistic care, alongside ongoing specialist input from Paediatric Neurology.
+Josh will continue to be well supported by all his local teams.

 We have had amazing support so far from the various medical professionals about how to manage as a family going forwards.
 We have talked about the importance of taking the time to enjoy the small everyday activities as a family and of making time for one another.
 We have talked about how to prepare the other children in the family as they start to notice the differences in Josh.
 We are prepared for the waves of emotion that will ebb and flow in the coming months and years, but we know that the specialist teams around us, as well as our family and friends, will be the greatest sources of support for us.